 You will receive your final degree evaluation at this point during your undergraduate studies.
 The final evaluation will include all of your last semester classes and the classes that you are currently enrolled in.
 This evaluation will include information concerning if you are currently on the right path towards graduating.
 The final evaluations are mailed according to your anticipated graduation term.
 December graduates will receive their final evaluation in August; May graduates will receive their final evaluation in early February; and August graduates will receive their final evaluation in April.
 Contact your adviser if there are problems with your final evaluation because the information on your evaluation determines if you will be able to graduate when you were planning to.

 Check with the Student Service Center, 2201 Hedgcock, to make sure that any financial obligations are paid in full and if there are any other holds on your account.
-You will not be able to receive your diploma if there are any charges on your student account, you have not returned your laptop, you have not completed your Perkins loans exit interview, and other reasons.
+You will not be able to receive your diploma if there are any charges on your student account, you have not returned your mobile device, you have not completed your Perkins loans exit interview, and other reasons.

 1 month prior to graduation

 At this point you should be ready to graduate in the upcoming month.
 Some important things that should be taken care of immediately if they haven't been already are possible commencement celebrations, hotel reservations, dinner reservations and apartment searching (if needed).